julelang/manual/src/api/integrated-jule/wrappers.md

 ### Setup Environment

-First of all, you need to provide the appropriate conditions in order to use the structure you wrote wrapper and to provide the experience.
+First of all, you need to provide the appropriate conditions in order to use the structure you wrote the wrapper for and to provide the experience.
 And for a basic start, most of the time you need to have an instance of the structure you are wrapping.

 For example:
 ```cpp